10 Nov MEDIA Release

 - Professor Roger Stone: University of Southern Queensland

-Please join us online as we celebrate the Awards winners on Tuesday 1 December 6-8pm (AEST) – register here for this complimentary event.
+Please join us online as we celebrate the Awards winners on Tuesday 1 December 6-8pm (AEDT) – register here for this complimentary event.

 About Engagement Australia